Link to apply: https://bit.ly/3iA4rAB

 - Demonstrated record of publication in scientific journals.

-- Ability to lead a research project and independently develop new directions.
+- Ability to lead a research project.

 - Interest in Arctic system science.